• Skip to primary navigation

 A poster of 6 images showing how to make chocolate ice cream base for ice cream maker

-1. In a separate bowl or measuring jug, measure the milk.
+1. In a separate large bowl or measuring jug, measure the milk.

-2. Add the sugar and salt and stir until both are dissolved.
+2. Add the sugar and salt and stir until salt and sugar dissolves.
 If you do not feel anything grainy at the bottom of your bowl or jug as you stir, that is an indication that the sugar and salt are dissolved.

 3. Transfer the milk into a larger pot or container for easy mixing.

-4. Add the vanilla essence and mix well.
+4. Add the vanilla extract and mix well.

-5. Next, pour the melted chocolate-cream solution into the milk.
+5. Next, pour the melted chocolate mixture into the milk.

 6. Stir thoroughly until the chocolate is all well combined.